Using a Eurail Pass

 - Price reductions for sightseeing tours and attractions.

-- Free access to first-class lounges with a first-class pass.
+- Free access to selected first-class lounges with a first-class pass.

 - Discounts on select hotels, hostels, outlets, and city cards.